IAmJonoBo/Prometheus/docs/developer-experience.md

 Air-gapped machines can now run `python3 scripts/bootstrap_offline.py` to install dependencies from the cached wheelhouse without touching PyPI.
 The script honours the wheelhouse manifest, supports `--dry-run` rehearsals, and can create a virtual environment automatically.
+Supply `--wheelhouse-url/--models-url/--images-url` to hydrate from workflow artefacts when Git LFS is unreachable.
 After the bootstrap completes, load bundled models, import container images with `docker load`, and proceed to `poetry install` for application metadata such as scripts.

 ## Plugin & SDK experience